Lazy22zz/UE5-RPG-Combat-Game/README.md

   }
   ```
   Go back to the Master_AnimLayer_Hero, add a new property asset, and choose GetHeroComponent->GroundSpeed.
-  The second step is to create a new child blueprint based on the Master_AnimLayer_Hero, we need to add a new 1d animation blend space for it.\
+  The second step is to create a new child blueprint based on the Master_AnimLayer_Hero, we need to add a new 1D animation blend space for it.\
   Third step, create a new blendspace, named Default_Locomotion_Axe, Then attach it to the `Master_AnimLayer_Hero`.
   ![Screenshot 2025-02-10 103443](https://github.com/user-attachments/assets/36a4b72e-17ec-4005-95a9-222b5df8a336)
 - 11, Link Anim Layer\
-  Create a new None C++, called WarriorstructTypes, purpose: neatly packages all warrior-related data.
+  Create a new None C++ called WarriorstructTypes.
+The purpose is to neatly package all warrior-related data.
 The use of UPROPERTY with appropriate specifiers ensures that these properties are editable and accessible in Blueprints.\
   In WarriorStructTypes.h,
   ```c++
   #include "WarriorStructTypes.generated.h"